maybebyte/anthesis/beets.md

 similarity score is high enough, beets tags the music automatically and moves on.

-However, sometimes beets matches something very similar that isn't 100% correct.
+## Dealing with false positives

+Sometimes beets makes mistakes.
 The release date or record label might be wrong, for instance.
-I use `-t` (timid) and load the [MusicBrainz](https://musicbrainz.org/) URL in my web browser to verify that beets has selected the appropriate release.
-If not, I navigate to the correct release on MusicBrainz by clicking on '*(see all versions of this release, X available)*.'
-Then, I enter the ID (found in the URL) into the prompt.
+I use `-t` (timid) for this reason.

+If the provided [MusicBrainz](https://musicbrainz.org/) URL at least points to the correct album, navigate to the correct release by clicking on '*(see all versions of this release, X available)*.'
+Then, enter the ID (found in the URL) into the prompt.

+Rarely, beets will spit out something that doesn't match at all.
+When this happens, it's easiest to manually search for the album.
+Then, note the ID and feed it to beets.

 If `-t` is used consistently, consider setting the equivalent option in `config.yaml`.